-Lying along the China Sea in southeast Asia, Vietnam is home to about 120 distinct people groups.
+Lying along the China Sea in southeast Asia, Vietnam is home to a number of distinct people groups.
 However, the majority of the population is ethnic Vietnamese.
 Historical upheavals forced the major people groups to intermingle with others, separate, and eventually live in scattered localities.
-Their cultures, languages, and lifestyles were all affected, resulting in a somewhat "blurred" national character.
+Their cultures, languages, and lifestyles were all affected, resulting in a somewhat blurred national character.

 Since the 1945 revolution and the reunification of North and South Vietnam, many changes have taken place.
 Various agencies are currently working to improve their standard of living.

 The Tay are mostly peasants who live in the low, sloping mountains between the high mountains and the plains of southeast Asia.
 They grow wet rice and use slash and burn techniques to grow dry rice, maize, buckwheat, watercress, sugar cane, and other vegetables.
 They grow hemp and use it for making bags and nets for fishing.
 They sell or exchange products for household items and use forest products for food.

 Traditionally, the Tay were master hunters.
 They used traps, cages, and automatically triggered arrows.
 Today, they hunt very little because of the changed ecological conditions.

 The Tay mainly live in houses built on the ground.
 These houses are private property, as are their accompanying gardens.
 However, there are still some Tay who live in houses built on stilts.
 The architecture of these homes is simple, without the fancy gables and decorative work commonly seen on other houses.
 Today, nearly all the Tay are part of a collectivized agricultural program in the form of community (collective) farms.
 Farm land is seen as community property that people are free to use, but not own.